 It’s really easy to jump into combat and get into the swing of things.
 I tried out most classes and fell briefly in love with the light assault class that has some handy jets on his back making urban navigation a doddle.
 Yet despite being so easy to pick up, a quick flick through the sheets and sheets of different implants, customisations and vehicles upgrades confirm that PS2 is still offering a deep MMO-style experience.
 Moreover, playing with friends and Outfits (PS2’s version of guilds) and getting into the nitty-gritty of territory and sector control, in attempts to gain more resources, leaves the game with a wealth of content and structure to play within.

-To tie in with the game, SOE have designed a iPad app – now I know what you’re thinking: Facebook connectivity and all that social spiel?
-Well I’m sure that’s probably in there, but more importantly, the app actually has useful features.
+To tie in with the game, SOE has designed an iPad app – now I know what you’re thinking: Facebook connectivity and all that social spiel?
+Well, I’m sure that’s probably in there, but more importantly, the app actually has useful features.
 Besides a territory control map with a live feed of information from the game, you’re going to be able to use VOIP directly from your iPad to talk to your friends and Outfit.

-Planetside 2, especially in comparison with its aging predecessor looks graphically excellent, making use of bright colours and varied environments, all framed by my a slick and simple UI.
-This really is the only true MMOFPS (aside from the original), and fortunately it’s shaping up to be a brilliant experience and a showcase of what PC gaming is all about.
+Planetside 2, especially in comparison with its ageing predecessor looks graphically excellent, making use of bright colours and varied environments, all framed by my a slick and simple UI.
+This really is the only true MMOFPS (aside from the original), and fortunately, it’s shaping up to be a brilliant experience and a showcase of what PC gaming is all about.